Weave Local Scorers

 threshold

-parameter is set, but can also be overridden upon initialization.
+parameter is set but can be overridden on initialization.

 Usage exampleβ